-A quick inspection of your door will show you which type of fridge door seal you have, and then you can order the correct replacement.
-In terms of the replacement process, the screw-in type of fridge door seal is a little more time consuming to remove and replace, but all you’ll need to do is loosen the screws around your fridge’s door liner in order to get the old seal out.
+A quick inspection of your door will show you which type of fridge door seal you have, and then you can order the correct replacement spare part.
+In terms of the replacement process, the screw-in type of fridge door seal is a little more time-consuming to remove and replace, but all you’ll need to do is loosen the screws around your fridge’s door liner in order to get the old seal out.
 The last push-in and snap-in types are simpler to pull out from a corner.

 Step by step: the fridge door seal replacement process

 - Step 1: Check the model number of your fridge.
 The model number will be on the manual, or located either on the inside edge of the interior or near it on a manufacturer’s identification plate.
 Write it down so you make sure you purchase the correct seal.